What is quilting fabric?

 Fabric for quilting can vary from cotton and linen to silk and satin.
-Quilting cottons are medium weight cottons and tend to feel stiffer while holding their shape quite well.
+Quilting cotton is medium weight cotton and tends to feel stiffer while holding it's shaping quite well.
 When choosing quilting fabric online the qualities of the textiles should be made clear.

 Popular choices for patchwork quilting fabrics:

 - Quilters Weight Cotton

 Each quilting fabric is made with a slightly different manufacturing process.
 Some quilting fabrics are manufactured with the thread going across the width of the fabric.

 Quilter’s cotton is made from naturally grown cotton which is harvested and manufactured either by hand or machine.
 Textile mills process raw bales of cotton into yarn using techniques such as carding, combing and spinning to produce the yarn.

 Silk, however, is an animal protein fiber which is produced by certain insects to make their cocoons.
 It is harvested and treated to make silk from the fibers.

 Textiles such as satin and velvet are types of weaves which can be made from silk, cotton or other fibers.

 Quilting materials have grown in popularity as quilting has become an increasingly favored hobby.
 The purpose of quilting fabric is to make a quilt – patchwork or other.
 They can also be used to make quilted clothing and apparel, such as dressing gowns, bed jackets, coats, skiwear, snowsuits, body warmers, hoods and more.